flow-ai/flowai-api-docs/source/includes/_messaging.md

           console.error('Error while sending text message', xhr.response)
           return
         }
-        // In other case check your webhook url to see the response from Flow.ai }
+        // In other case check your webhook url to see the response from Flow }

       function restEndpointResponseSync(e) {